yohannesgebre/BlackJack/README.md

 # BlackJack
-BlackJack project by David &amp; Johannes
+BlackJack by David &amp; Johannes

+This is an edit